USRA-STI/gdt-core/docs/core/heasarc.rst

 ============
 The High-Energy Astrophysics Science Archive Research Center (HEASARC) is a repository for data and catalogs for many high-energy astrophysics missions.
-Science and auxiliary data files are hosted on a FTP server, while a variety of catalogs are accessible via the HEASARC's Browse interface.
+Science and auxiliary data files are hosted on FTP and HTTPS servers, while a variety of catalogs are accessible via the HEASARC's Browse interface.

-The GDT provides a base class for accessing and navigating the FTP directories of mission data, as well as a base class for interfacing with catalogs on HEASARC.
+The GDT provides a base class for accessing and navigating the directories of mission data, as well as a base class for interfacing with catalogs on HEASARC.